Hefker: Acquisition of hefker

 Hefker, of various types, is acquired by the first person who cares to take possession of it.
 With a few exceptions, the manner of acquiring is the same in case of hefḳer as in other cases (see Alienation and Acquisition).

 While usufructuary possession for a period of time is sufficient to establish a claim to real estate when the claim is that it was sold or given away, such possession is not sufficient in the case of hefḳer, where possession must consist of actual acquisition of the object (Bava Batra 54a).
 Painting one portion of a wall in a house, or plowing a field with the intention of taking possession of it, is sufficient.

 Applications in rabbinic law

 Hefker comes into play in many areas of halakha, since it is a characteristic of property.
-The concept matters to the priestly terumah offerings, tithes, and first-born animal gifts, laws of acquisition by sale or by gift, charity, sabbath rules, Passover chametz, produce during shmita (a sabbatical year), and property that causes harm, such as a goring ox.
+The concept matters to the priestly terumah offerings, tithes, and first-born animal gifts, laws of acquisition by sale or by gift, charity, sabbath rules, Passover chametz, agricultural produce during shmita (a sabbatical year), and property that causes harm, such as a goring ox.
 All the poor-laws that pertain to land are disregarded in the case of hefḳer property.
 If, however, the previous owner takes possession of it again, he is obliged to observe all those laws, except that of separating the tithes (ma'aser at Nedarim.
 44a).
 One who has acquired possession of an ownerless ox need not make restitution for the injuries the ox had committed before he acquired it (Bava Ḳamma 13b).